morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 [Linux Driver for USB WiFi Adapters that use the RTL8811CU, RTL8821CU, RTL8821CUH and RTL8731AU Chipsets](https://github.com/morrownr/8821cu)

 As of kernel 6.2, the above chipsets have an in-kernel driver.
-Unfortunately, it is broken for many users at this time.
-It is located in the rtw88 in-kernel driver.
+Recommend you use kernel 6.9 or later as numerous improvements for the in-kernel rtw88 driver went into kernel 6.9.

 These chipsets tend to run cool, which is good.
 Adapters based on these chipsets are readily available at low prices but beware of poor quality adapters made by some adapter makers.
 Read the reviews before buying.
-While the driver supports 4 chipsets, the one that I STRONGLY recommend is the rtl8811cu chipset because it is a single-function (wifi only) chipset.
 I also recommend that you buy single-state (not multi-state) adapters with the rtl8811cu chipset.
 The single-state, single function adapters that I have tested that use the rtl8811cu chipset are very stable.
 I have seen numerous problems reported by used that have adapters based on the rtl8821cu chipset (adds bluetooth support).
 You do not want an adapter based on the rtl8821cu chipset.

 The Good: